A community for qualitative researchers.

 Erica Phillips, MD, MS, Associate Professor of Clinical Medicine, Division of General Internal Medicine Weill Cornell Medical College

-My favorite qualitative methods book or article is: Basics of Qualitative Research: Second Edition: Techniques and Procedures for Developing Grounded Theory 2nd Edition by Anselm Strauss (Author), Juliet Corbin (Author).
+Favorite qualitative methods book or article is Basics of Qualitative Research: Second Edition: Techniques and Procedures for Developing Grounded Theory 2nd Edition by Anselm Strauss (Author) and Juliet Corbin (Author).

 Amelia Greiner Safi, Senior Research Associate, Department of Communication

-My favorite qualitative methods books and articles are from Michael Q. Patton’s body of work, like Qualitative Research and Evaluation Methods.
+Favorite qualitative methods books and articles are from Michael Q. Patton’s work, like Qualitative Research and Evaluation Methods.

 Jenny Goldstein, Assistant Professor, Department of Global Development

-My favorite qualitative methods book or article is currently a toss up between Gibson-Graham, J.K.
+Favorite qualitative methods book or article is currently a toss-up between Gibson-Graham, J.K.
 2014.
 Rethinking the economy with thick description and weak theory.
 Current Anthropology 55(9):147-153 and Lave, R., Biermann, C., Lane, S.N.
 2018.
 The Palgrave Handbook of Critical Physical Geography.
 London: Palgrave.

 Tristan Ivory, Assistant Professor, Industrial and Labor Relations

-In terms of a favorite qualitative methods article, I don’t really think in terms of favorites most of the time, but I always appreciate work that revisits older methods or applies methods beyond the disciple/sub-field where they are most commonly employed.
+In terms of a favorite qualitative methods article, I don’t think in terms of favorites most of the time.
+Still, I always appreciate work that revisits older methods or applies methods beyond the disciple/sub-field where they are most commonly employed.

 Maureen Waller, Professor in the Department of Policy Analysis & Management and Sociology (by courtesy)

-My favorite qualitative methods article is Mario Small’s “'How Many Cases Do I Need?'
-On Science and the Logic of Case Selection in Field Based Research” published in Ethnography.
+Favorite qualitative methods article is Mario Small’s “‘How Many Cases Do I Need?’
+On Science and the Logic of Case Selection in Field-Based Research” published in Ethnography.

 Sofia Villenas, Associate Professor in the Department of Anthropology